bentalebahmed/Citroen-Peugeot-RT6-car-radio-display-config-via-MiraScripts/README.md

 - Remove the "System Volume Information" file.
 - Start your car (you must keep the engine running) and plug the USB into your radio-display, the RT6 will ask to execute a write command, answer yes (if it asks for read answer no), if done it will ask for a reboot, you need to reboot the RT6 by long pressing the CD eject button till the display turns off, remove the USB.
 When it turns on everything should be configured correctly.

+You can also use the files found [here](https://github.com/bentalebahmed/Citroen-Peugeot-RT6-car-radio-display-config-via-MiraScripts/tree/main/Custom%20Citroen%20C4%20user%20config%20files) that i have found on the web and another one that i have configured for my car (Citroen C4 phase 2, 2013).

 ### Manual configuration using MiraScripts
 You will need:
-- RT6_MiraScripts and DatExplorer from [MiraScripts](http://mira308sw.altervista.org/fr/index.htm).
+- RT6_MiraScripts from [MiraScripts](http://mira308sw.altervista.org/fr/index.htm) and [my custom DatExplorer]().
 - USB formatted as FAT32.
 -  Extract the files of RT6_MiraScripts to the root of the pen drive, the USB root should contain only: "CMD", "UPG", "POI", and "POI_VER.PI".
 - Go to "CMD" folder and delete everything except for the "RT6_USERCOM" file.
 - Remove the "System Volume Information" file.
 - Remove the USB and do not re-plug it.
 - Start your car (you must keep the engine running), and plug the USB into your radio-display, it will ask to execute a read command, answer yes, as this will copy the current user config files into the USB.
 Unplug the USB and plug it into your Windows machine.
--
+- Now go back to the